contentauth/c2pa-python/README.md

-# C2PA Python
+# C2PA Python library

-This package implements Python bindings for the Content Authenticity Initiative (CAI) SDK.
+The [c2pa-python](https://github.com/contentauth/c2pa-python) repository implements Python bindings for the Content Authenticity Initiative (CAI) SDK.
-It enables you to read and validate C2PA manifest data from and add signed manifests to media files in the [supported formats](https://github.com/contentauth/c2pa-rs/blob/main/docs/supported-formats.md).
+It enables you to read and validate C2PA manifest data from and add signed manifests to media files in supported formats.

 **NOTE**: Starting with version 0.5.0, this package has a completely different API from version 0.4.0.
 See [Release notes](docs/release-notes.md) for more information.